Photoexcitations in the Hubbard model -- generalized Loschmidt amplitude analysis of impact ionization in small clusters: Hubbard Model and Time Evolution

 The interaction with light is described by coupling an external, classical electric field pulse $\vec E(t)$ to the system by Peierls substitution~\cite{Peierls1933} in a gauge where $\vec E(t) = - \partial_t \vec{A}(t)$ (sometimes referred to as Weyl gauge).
 Under Peierls substitution the time dependence enters only as a phase factor in the hopping terms

 Here, we are working in natural units where the charge of the electron $q=1$, Plank's reduced constant $\hbar=1$ and the geometric lattice spacing $\tilde{a}=1$.
 All energies in this paper are in units of the nearest neighbor hopping term $|v_{ij}|\equiv1$.
+This implies a unit of time of $\hbar/|v_{ij}|$.
 Typical hopping values in correlated systems are around $0.5$eV, which corresponds to time units of $\sim1$ fs.

 We also assume that the wavelength of light is much larger than the system size (optical light).
 Therefore we use a vector potential independent of $\vec{r}$.
-For modeling of the $\vec E-$field we follow Ref.~\onlinecite{Kauch2020Disorder} and choose
+For modeling of the $\vec E-$field we follow Ref.~\onlinecite{Kauch2020Disorder} and Ref.~\onlinecite{Maislinger2020} and choose

 which approximately corresponds to an $\vec E$-field of